Traditional Outdoor Seating Permit Process COVID-19 Temporary Outdoor Seating Extension Process Traditional Permit Rules & Fines Standards

 Fayetteville Street Location Standards:

 Fayetteville Street has wider sidewalks and enhanced streetscape elements.
-Additional parameters apply for locating an outdoor seating space within the Garden Zone and the Walking Zone on Fayetteville Street.
+Additional parameters apply:

 - An unobstructed pedestrian corridor a minimum of 7 feet in width must be maintained parallel to the street at all times.